 Information is gathered from:

-- Talking to clinicians and staff directly involved;
+- Talking to clinicians and staff directly involved.

-- Listening to the complainant’s views;
+- Listening to the complainant’s views.

-- Reviewing medical records and other records; and
+- Reviewing medical records and other records.

 - Reviewing relevant policies, standards or Guidelines.